 \section{Introduction}

-Scientific Opinion Summarization provides a succinct synopsis for scientific documents and helps readers recap salient information and understand the professional discussion.
-Current work on Opinion Summarization is mostly for product reviews~\cite{DBLP:conf/aaai/HuL06, DBLP:conf/aaai/AmplayoAL21, DBLP:conf/emnlp/AngelidisL18, DBLP:conf/acl/SuharaWAT20} and aims at identifying representative and consensus opinions on each aspect of interest under the assumption that the input opinions are non-controversial.
-However, summarizing scientific opinions is more controversial and complicated.
-Scientists voice agreement or disagreement for specific reasons, whereas majority voting does not always accompany consensus.
-Scientific meta-review summarizes the \textit{controversies} and \textit{consensuses} in the reviews and makes decisions.
+Opinion Summarization traditionally targets product reviews, aiming to distill representative opinions on key product aspects such as product quality and price.
+This assumes a dominant, singular opinion within the texts being summarized~\cite{DBLP:conf/aaai/HuL06,DBLP:conf/aaai/AmplayoAL21,DBLP:conf/emnlp/AngelidisL18,DBLP:conf/acl/SuharaWAT20}.
+However, this approach often overlooks the nuanced and multi-faceted nature of discussions in scientific documents, where multiple viewpoints may coexist and no single opinion dominates.

-Furthermore, most opinion summarization datasets in the product review domain for abstractive summarization systems are synthetic, redundant cut-and-paste extracts built by combining extracted snippets, or sampling a review from the collection and pretending it to be a gold-standard meta-review~\cite{DBLP:conf/aaai/AmplayoAL21}.
-Meanwhile, opinion summarization in scientific domains remains less explored.
+Furthermore, most opinion summarization datasets in the product domain for abstractive summarization are synthetic, containing redundant cut-and-paste extracts built by combining extracted snippets, or by sampling a review from the collection and pretending that it is a gold-standard meta-review~\cite{DBLP:conf/aaai/AmplayoAL21}.